 The open star cluster NGC 2239 with the Rosette Nebula around it is located in the constellation Monoceros, a rather inconspicuous constellation along with Orion in the Milky Way band.
 On clear, dark winter nights the star cluster NGC 2239 is visible to the naked eye, otherwise the two stars ε Monocerotis (4.4 mag) and 13 Monocerotis (4.51 mag) help position the Telrad.

 400 mm aperture: The huge nebula is about two times larger than the field of view of my 21 mm Ethos eyepiece (85x).
 Without filter only a grayish haze around the open cluster is detectable.
-With O-III filter the nebula pops out with high contrast and one can see structures init.
-A fine sight. — Taurus T400 f/4.5 Dobsonian, Bernd Nies, Glaubenberg Langis, 28 February 2022
+With O-III filter the nebula pops out with high contrast and one can see structures in it.
+A fine sight. — Taurus T400 f/4.5 Dobsonian, Bernd Nies, Glaubenberg Langis, 28th February 2022